Qatar Airways Policy on Agent Debit Memo (ADM)

 - Qatar Airways complies with respective local BSP/ARC procedures in providing agents with a minimum period of notice in order to review ADM raised and dispute it.

 - To adjust refunds, an ADM will only be issued within nine months of the BSP remittance date on which the document was settled.
-Being outside the BSP settlement window, the method will be direct invoicing.
+For any charge due beyond this period, Qatar Airways will agree with the agent bilaterally the best settlement method.

 - ADMs/ACMs may be processed through the BSP/ARC, for a maximum period of 30 days following default action taken against an Agent in accordance with IATA Resolution 818g, attachment “A”, Section 1.0